Telemichi/2022-04-26-thesis/README.md

 # My Thesis about librarians

-# Hi, I am Michael and i know all the science, nobody knows science better tha men.
+# Hi, I am Michael and i know all the science, nobody knows science better than me.